Henna: Iran

 In Iran, the most common use of henna is among the long wedding rituals practiced in Iran.
 The henna ritual, which is called ḥanā-bandān, is held for both the bride and the bridegroom during the wedding week The ceremony is held before the wedding and is a traditional farewell ritual for newlyweds before they officially start their life together in a new house.
 The ceremonies take place in the presence of family members, friends, relatives, neighbors, and guests.

 In Iran, Māzār (مازار) is indicating a job title for a person whose work is associated with the milling or grinding henna leaves and sell it in a powder form.
 This type of business is an old job still alive in some parts of Iran, especially in the world-recognized archeologically ancient "Yazd" province.
 The most famous one is a family-owned business by "Mazar Atabaki" families resided in the land hundreds of years ago.
 Māzāri (مازاری) is a place for milling henna mixed with other herbs.

 Israel & Palestine

-In Palestine (region), Israel and territories of the Palestinian National Authority, some Middle Eastern and North African Jewish communities and families, also Druze, Christian and Muslim ones, host henna parties the night or week before a wedding, according to familial customs.
-The use of henna in this region can be traced as far back to the Song of Songs in which the author wrote, "My beloved is to me a cluster of henna blossoms in the vineyards of Engedi."
+In Palestine, Israel and territories of the Palestinian National Authority, some Middle Eastern and North African Jewish communities and families, also Druze, Christian and Muslim ones, host henna parties the night or week before a wedding, according to familial customs.
 Sephardic Jews and Mizrahi Jews, such as Moroccan Jews and Yemenite Jews who have immigrated to Israel, continue these familial customs.